About the map

 - service demand and provision

 The map brings together data from multiple sources and is updated twice a year.
-It can be used to support planning, benchmarking and monitoring of suicide prevention initiatives.
+Through it, we want to support suicide awareness and targeted suicide prevention action.

 To explore the data in the map you can: